Marketing Goals for 2013 That Can Make A Difference

 Excitement about mobile comes and goes in waves, most recently with the app revolution that has created a preponderance of interesting yet unprofitable apps.

-Please take note: we are not advising that you ignore mobile entirely certainly a mobile site that is optimized for small screens so it doesn’t require panning or zooming with fingers is one of many essential footprints your organization should have online (an example of such mobile site – visit the link on that page on your smartphone).
+Please take note: we are not advising that you ignore mobile entirely – certainly a mobile site that is optimized for small screens so it doesn’t require panning or zooming with fingers is one of many essential footprints your organization should have online (an example of such a mobile site – visit the link on that page on your smartphone).

 However, if your organization is like most brands, there is still plenty to be done to eek out significant improvements in ROI with small adjustments to landing pages, e-mail newsletter subjects, social media strategies, and other aspects of now established and proven marketing methods.